 The trains have a maximum speed of 90km/hr, forming a round trip of two hours and 23 minutes for the Red line and one hour and 23 minutes for the Green line.
 Depending on the hour of the day, trains run every 5 minutes during rush hours and every 8 minutes on normal hours

-Dubai Metro Baggage Policy
+Dubai Metro Baggage Allowance

 2 suitcases are permitted per passenger.
 All luggages must be stowed in the dedicated luggage area, which can be found in each cabin.

 - 1 x Large Suitcase with dimensions not exceeding 81cm x 58cm x 30cm

 - 1 x Small Suitcase with dimensions not exceeding 55cm x 38cm x 20cm

 - Pets are not allowed in the stations and trains.

 - Smoking is forbidden in the Metro facilities.

 - Large items like surf boards are restricted